hnestmann/your-shop-here/README.md

 # your-shop-here
-an experimental reference storefront for b2c commerce
+an experimental reference storefront for b2c commerce It's a hobby project with no direct affiliation to Saleforce, Inc.

 # Goals
 - 100 Points at Lighthouse
     - Limited Javascript / Small Dom / No JSON ajax